 Though its population is less than one-one hundredth that of London, Lugano is a centre of Swiss commerce in its own right, so the hum that persists throughout its scenic streets will be familiar to visitors from the British capital.
 Start your visit at the centrally located Piazza della Riforma, whose bistros border the town hall, just a stone’s throw from Lake Lugano.
 To take in vistas of the lake and the sheer mountain slopes that spring from its shores, head to the Parco Ciani.
 A walk further into town will take you to the wide Via Nassa and Piazza Bernardino, the city’s retail and cultural centres, and the breath-taking medieval church, Santa Maria degli Angioli.

-Visit the Lake City and book a flight from London to Lugano now.
+Visit the Lake City and book a flight from London to Lugano now.* You can travel from Zurich to Lugano by train.
+Your train ticket for this connection is included.

 When is the best time to visit Lugano?